nzakas/understandinges6/manuscript/06-Symbols.md

 # Symbols

-W> This chapter is a work-in-progress.
-As such, it may have more typos or content errors than others.

 ECMAScript 6 symbols began as a way to create private object members, a feature JavaScript developers have long wanted.
-The focus was around creating properties that were not identified by string names.
-Any property with a string name was easy picking to access regardless of the obscurity of the name.
+Any property with a string name was easy to access regardless of the obscurity of the name.
 The initial "private names" feature aimed to create non-string property names.
 That way, normal techniques for detecting these private names wouldn't work.

 The private names proposal eventually evolved into ECMAScript 6 symbols.
-While the implementation details remained the same (non-string values for property identifiers), TC-39 dropped the requirement that these properties be private.
-Instead, the properties would be categorized separately, being non-enumerable by default but still discoverable.
+While the implementation details remained the same (non-string values for property names), the goal of privacy was dropped.
+Instead, symbol properties are categorized separately, non-enumerable by default but still discoverable.

-Symbols are actually a new kind of primitive value, joining strings, numbers, booleans, `null`, and `undefined`.
-They are unique among JavaScript primitives in that they do not have a literal form.
+Symbols are a new primitive type, joining the existing primitive types: strings, numbers, booleans, `null`, and `undefined`.
+Symbols are unique among JavaScript primitives in that they do not have a literal form (such as `true` for boolean or `42` for numbers).
 The ECMAScript 6 standard uses a special notation to indicate symbols, prefixing the identifier with `@@`, such as `@@create`.
 This book uses this same convention for ease of understanding.

 W> Despite the notation, symbols do not exactly map to strings beginning with "@@".
 Don't try to use string values where symbols are required.

 ## Creating Symbols

-You can create a symbol by using the `Symbol` function, such as:
+You can create a symbol by using the global `Symbol` function, such as:

 ```js
 var firstName = Symbol();